-Method 1: The number one tip I can give for achieving vivid colors in photography, is to focus on something green, then underexpose by 2/3rds before taking the shot.
+Method 1: My number one tip.
+Focus on something green, then underexpose by 2/3rds before taking the shot.
 This tip alone, changed my digital SLR photography ten fold.
 You won’t photograph vivid colors unless you first have the exposure right.
 I won’t go into detail on this page, as I’ve already written about the technical side of doing so over at: Photography Tip For Exposure.

-Method 2: Another way to get vivid colors in photography is to tweak a couple of manual settings on your digital SLR camera called ‘Saturation‘.
+Method 2: Another way to photograph vivid colors is to tweak a couple of manual settings on your digital SLR camera called ‘Saturation‘.
 This is a well known technique used by experienced photographers.
-Unfortunately, it’s also one that’s overlooked or never realized by many beginners first starting out with DSLR cameras.
+Unfortunately, it’s also one that’s overlooked or never realised by many beginners first starting out with DSLR cameras.

 Digital SLR cameras allow photographers to manually change the default color saturation of images.
 Setting the color saturation to a higher number will result in awesome vivid colors.
 It doesn’t matter what DSLR camera you shoot with, whether its Canon, Nikon, Sony etc, they all have a ‘Saturation’ camera adjustment.
 The easiest way to find it, is by doing a quick Google search for your specific camera, or looking in the user manual, as all brands and versions are different.

 Listed below are a few cameras I am familiar with myself through experience.

 How to change color saturation on a Canon Digital SLR camera

 Follow these steps to change the color saturation on a Canon DSLR camera.
 I own more than 4 Canon SLR cameras (Canon 7D, Canon 5D, Canon 5D Mark III, Canon 400D) and they are all basically the same process.